Happiness Habit Hints For The Holidays

 Share The Spirit – Smile, greet and speak to strangers.
 Extend a warm, holiday welcome to everyone you meet.
 When we summon up a sense of joy and honestly project it, we can’t help but raise our own spirits, and we might just brighten someone else’s holiday as well.

-Share your favorite holiday Happiness Hints – email them to Share@HappinessHabit.com
+Share your favorite holiday Happiness Hints – Post them in a comment below.

 Happy Holidays To You All!